MayankKonduri/ate-agent-triage/README.md

 The agent has access only to the datalog and the excursion-gate output.
 It has no process, equipment, maintenance, or manufacturing-history records.

 Therefore, the agent can **localize a failure within the test data but cannot establish its physical process cause**.
 Every final report states this limitation.

 ---

-## Research Question

-The central question investigated by this repository is:

-> **Does the schema of the analysis tools place a measurable bound on an LLM agent's ability to discover the root-cause structure of post-silicon ATE excursions?**

-The experimental design separates two mechanisms:

-**Coverage:**
-Can the agent observe the relevant dimensions at all?

-**Composition:**
-Can the agent combine observations into the specific intersection where the failure is concentrated?

-The resulting 40-run matrix measures how these properties affect **correct discovery, false discovery, missed dimensions, interaction identification, evidence quality, and investigation efficiency**.

----